openziti/ziti-browzer-bootstrapper/README.md

 There's lots of information about the client id on the internet, one such source you can use to read about client id [is provided here](https://www.oauth.com/oauth2-servers/client-registration/client-id-secret/)

-Another piece of information you will require from the OIDC provider is the field to associate the user to.
+Another piece of information you will require from the OIDC provider is the expected claim value to associate the user to.
 Every OIDC provider is different.
-It's up to you to understand what field you want to map.
-As another example, staying with Auth0, you will see the JWT bearer token returned from Auth0 will contain a field named "email".
-When creating the `ext-jwt-signer`, this field will be referenced as the 'claims-property'.
+It's up to you to understand what claim you want to map.
+As another example, staying with Auth0, you will see the JWT bearer token returned from Auth0 will contain a claim named "email".
+When creating the `ext-jwt-signer`, this claim is referenced as the 'claims-property'.

 Here's a very simple set of steps that illustrates how you might use the `ziti` CLI with Auth0 to create an external jwt signer in your OpenZiti overlay (see the official doc site for more information) This example will not work for you as-is,